Dog Training designed for you

 1-2-1 Private Training with your dog

 We will show you a technique that enables you to give a cue just once for each behaviour.
-Dynamic sessions designed around your needs and to suit your dog’s style of learning.
+Dynamic sessions are designed around your needs and to suit your dog’s learning style.

-This flexible approach will enable both of you to enjoy the training and make good progress in each of the sessions.
+This flexible approach will enable you to enjoy the training and make good progress in each session.

 Foundation 1-2-1 training sessions.

 These dog training sessions build the foundations or can be for more advanced training.
-Without training often unwanted reactions such as jumping up, chasing, nipping, pulling on the lead can begin.
+Without training, unwanted reactions such as jumping up, chasing, nipping, and pulling on the lead can begin.

-When starting the foundations of any new behaviour training session whether it be a new trick or stay.
+When starting the foundations of any new behaviour training session, whether a new trick or stay.
 Keep the three D’s (distance, duration and distractions) to a minimum.

 Building on the Foundations of Basic Dog Training.